eaoestergaard/AlgostrataWebsite/src/pages/products/index.md

 main:
   heading: Portfolio Builder
   description: >
-    The portfolio builder is an advances tool for building ETF portfolios.
+    The portfolio builder is an advanced tool for building ETF portfolios.
   description2: >
      Via the portfolio builder you can easily build a multi layered quantitative investment strategy and test it against several benchmarks.
   image1: